leonjovanovic/drl-dqn-atari-pong/README.md

     * Best accuracy recorded: **2-step Dueling Double DQN RMSProp - 19.48 score (after 473 games)**

 ## Rest of data and TensorBoard
-  Rest of training data can be found at [/content/runs](https://github.com/leonjovanovic/deep-reinforcement-learning-atari-pong/tree/main/content/runs).
+&nbsp;&nbsp;&nbsp;&nbsp;Rest of training data can be found at [/content/runs](https://github.com/leonjovanovic/deep-reinforcement-learning-atari-pong/tree/main/content/runs).
 If you wish to see it and compare with rest I recommend using TensorBoard.
 After installation simply change directory where data is stored and use command

 ```python
 LOG_DIR = "full\path\to\data"